Delete Multiple PDF Pages Using GroupDocs.Redaction for Java

 redactor.save(saveOptions);

-• Ensure the startIndex and pagesToDelete are within valid bounds.
+• Verify that startIndex and pagesToDelete stay within the document’s bounds.

 String documentPath = "YOUR_DOCUMENT_DIRECTORY/your-document.pdf";